 Serve with some cornbread, a side of coleslaw and some southern iced tea and you have one mighty fine southern meal.

 Variations: For Chicken Brunswick, stew a whole chicken along with some aromatics (onion, carrots, celery) and covered with water until done.
 Remove, reserving the broth and deboning the chicken.
 Proceed with the recipe substituting chicken for the pork, using the homemade chicken stock, and eliminate the barbecue sauce, if desired.
 Don't feel like stewing a chicken?
-Just pick up a rotisserie chicken and debone it.
+Just pick up a rotisserie or smoked chicken and debone it.

 Tip: Can use leftover pork, or substitute an equal amount of canned or frozen commercial barbecue pork product.
 Be sure to include all of the sauce in the package.
 Can make BBQ Brunswick with a combination of pork, chicken and beef if desired.
 Can also substitute an equal amount of frozen corn and frozen lima or butterbeans, or use fresh, cooked vegetables.

 Requires Adobe Reader - download it free!©Deep South Dish